Columbia Courseworks (Discussion Board)

 other languages or systems can be used by prior arrangement.

-Projects can be done individually, or by teams of two students.
+Projects can be done individually, or by a small team (typically two students).

 I encourage you to consider teaming up, primarily because it will

 allow you to do a more interesting project.
 I will naturally be

 judging two-person projects differently from individual projects,

 but I won't be applying a tougher standard - just looking for a

 more extensive investigation.
 The best arrangement is to choose a

 division of the project so that each of you can work on

 Learning teamwork is also one of the goals of an engineering

 education, so team projects will pick up points for demonstrating a